 Yes, you can absolutely invest in both the 100% REITs and REITs with Risk Management portfolio options.
 You may create and invest in as many portfolios as you like to achieve your desired financial goals.

 If you already invested in a REIT+ portfolio, you can also switch from the 100% REITs portfolio to the REITs with Risk Management portfolio (and vice versa) without creating a new portfolio.
-To do so, simply log in to your Syfe Wealth account > click on your REIT+ portfolio > scroll to 'Composition option' > click 'Change' and confirm your portfolio change request.
+To do so, simply log in to your Syfe Portfolios account > click on your REIT+ portfolio > scroll to 'Composition option' > click 'Change' and confirm your portfolio change request.